jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 18</b>
+  <p>Started the final major project for my React course.
+It's a color picker website.
+Going well so far.
+Lots more functionality to be added.
+This is gonna take a number of days to finish.</p>

 <b>Day 17</b>
   <p>Started learning about React Router and completed the first exercise, a simple page with a few components to route to from the home page plus a navbar.</p>